-The total contribution rate (employer plus employee) is approximately 41% of member payroll for the June 30, 2019 valuation; it is expected to gradually decline to approximately 40% if all actuarial assumptions are met.
-The gradual decline is due to the expected hiring of new PEPRA members to replace the legacy employees as they retire, thus lowering the average normal cost of the Plan.
+The total contribution rate (employer plus employee) is approximately 43% of member payroll for the June 30, 2020 valuation.
+It is expected to gradually increase to approximately 47% through FYE 2026 if all actuarial assumptions are met, as recent market value asset losses are recognized in the actuarial value of assets.
+The total contribution rate (employer plus member) is expected to gradually decline after FYE 2026 as PEPRA members replace legacy members, lowering the average normal cost of the Plan.

-After 17 years, the total contribution rate is expected to drop due to the end of the current unfunded liability amortization period, to a level around 20% of pay, representing the expected Normal Cost plus administrative expenses.
+After 16 years, the total contribution rate is expected to drop due to the end of the current unfunded liability amortization period, to a level around 20% of pay in FYE 2038, representing the expected Normal Cost plus administrative expenses.
 The end of the amortization period only affects the employer contribution rate.
 It has no impact on the employee contribution rate.